alessio-pio-zito7-data-analyst/alessio-pio-zito7-data-analyst/README.md

 ---

-📊 Data Analyst focused on SQL, Python and Power BI, helping turn data into actionable business insights.
+📊 Data Analyst focused on SQL, Python and Power BI.
+I am currently building portfolio projects and supporting small businesses with reporting and KPI tracking

 ---